gorpipe/gor/_sources/command/TEE.rst.txt

 ===
 TEE
 ===
 The TEE command mimics the UNIX command as it splits a GOR stream into two output streams from a single input.
 This is useful for writing to two separate files concurrently.
-It can only be used as part of the command line interface, gorpipe.
+It can only be used as part of the command line interface, GORpipe.

 Usage
 =====